-We describe the Racing Promotion Monthly here as “The Idea Newsletter for Auto Racing Promoters,” and the RPM Promoters Workshops as “The Networking Place for Short Track Promoters,” and as you look over this website you will understand why.
-Over the past four decades, it is sharing of expertise and ideas, and the networking between promoters that improved our industry.
-Promoters now enjoy an environment of cooperation and collaboration, improving racing and revenue at short tracks.
-The business rivalries of the free market remain.
-But, the businesses that participate in short track racing now separate their special interests from the greater good and work to common goals, a like-mindedness built by Racing Promotion Monthly and the Workshops.
-Now, through the Newsletter and the Workshops, promoters celebrate what they have in common instead of where they differ.
+We call RPM “The Idea Newsletter for Auto Racing Promoters,” and the Workshops “The Networking Place for Short Track Promoters,” and as you look over this website you will understand why.
+Over the past four decades, as promoters shared expertise and ideas, and made connections with colleagues a robust grassroots racing industry grew.
+Promoters now work together for entrants and fans, improving racing and revenue at short tracks.
+The rivalries of the free market remain, but short track racing people now separate their special interests from the greater good and work to common goals, largely because of the Workshops.
+Now, with RPM, promoters celebrate what they have in common, instead of where they differ.

-Note to Promotional Newcomers
+For Promotional Newcomers

 The short track community continually welcomes new promoters, passionate people eager for the challenge of track operation.
 Some find promotion bewildering, not what they expected.
 But, seasoned promoters stand ready to become friends, advisers, and mentors.
 They remember their early challenges, and the difficulty of finding answers when they began.
 They remember discovering Racing Promotion Monthly and attending their first Workshop where they found promoters with similar operations sharing ideas and networking, lending a hand.
 They found colleagues they could compare notes with throughout the season.
 If you’re soon to become a promoter, or in your first season or two, the RPM Newsletter and the Workshops are your resource, your “go-to” for ideas, advice and a sympathetic ear.

 Set aside time to attend an RPM Promoters Workshop next winter and opt in now at the right to read Racing Promotion Monthly and receive monthly updates.